New observations on primitive roots modulo primes

 As we mentioned in Section 1, it is known that for any sufficiently large prime $p$ there is a primitive root modulo $p$ in the form $x^2+1$ with $x\in\Z$.
 Part (i) of our following conjecture is stronger than this.

-\proclaim{Conjecture 3.1} {\rm (i)} Every prime $p$ has a primitive root $g < p$ modulo $p$ of the form $k^2 + 1$.
-In other words, for any prime $p$, there is a primitive root $0 < g < p$ modulo $p$ with $g - 1$ a square.
+\begin{conjecture} Every prime $p$ has a primitive root $g < p$ modulo $p$ of the form $k^2 + 1$.
+In other words, for any prime $p$, there is a primitive root $0 < g < p$ modulo $p$ with $g - 1$ an integer square.

 {\rm (ii)} For any prime $p > 3$, there is a triangular number $g < p$ which is a primitive root modulo $p$.
-Also, every prime $p > 11$ has a primitive root $g<p$ modulo $p$ which is a product of two consecutive integers. \endproclaim \Remark\ 3.1.
-We have verified Conjecture 3.1(i) for all primes below $10^7$.
-For data and graphs concerning Conjecture 3.1, one may consult [S, A239957, A241476, A239963 and A241492].
+Also, every prime $p > 7$ has a primitive root $g<p$ modulo $p$ which is a product of two consecutive integers. \end{conjecture}

+\begin{remark} \rm The author verified Conjecture 3.1(i) for all primes $p<10^7$ in April 2014, and later C. Greathouse \cite{Gr} extended the verification to all primes below $p<10^{10}$ in May 2014.
+The author would like to offer 2,000 RMB as the prize for the first complete solution of Conjecture 3.1(i).
+Note that for any prime $p>5$, one of the three numbers $1^2+1=2$, $2^2+1=5$ and $3^2+1=10=2\times5$ is a quadratic residue modulo $p$.
+We have verified Conjecture 3.1(ii) for primes $p<10^9$.
+Note that for any prime $p>3$ one of $1\times2,\ 2\times3$ and $3\times 4$ is a quadratic residue modulo $p$.
+For data and graphs concerning Conjecture 3.1, one may consult \cite[A239957, A241476, A239963 and A241492]{S}. \end{remark}

 \centerline{Table 3.1: Primes $p$ with unique primitive root $g$ of the form $k^2+1<p$}

 \centerline{\vbox{\offinterlineskip \halign{\vrule#&\ \ #\ &&\vrule#&\ \ #\ \ \cr\nh\cr \hh\om\om\om\om\om\om\om\om\om\om\om \cr &$p$& &$2$& &$3$& &$5$& &$7$& &$11$& &$13$& &$31$& &$71$& &$79$& &$151$& \cr \hh\om\om\om\om\om\om\om\om\om\om\om \cr\nh\cr \hh\om\om\om\om\om\om\om\om\om\om\om \cr &$k$& &$1$& &$1$& &$1$& &$2$& &$1$& &$1$& &$4$& &$8$& &$6$& &$9$& \cr \hh\om\om\om\om\om\om\om\om\om\om\om \cr\nh\cr \hh\om\om\om\om\om\om\om\om\om\om\om \cr &$g=k^2+1$& &$2$& &$2$& &$2$& &$5$& &$2$& &$2$& &$17$& &$65$& &$37$& &$82$& \cr \hh\om\om\om\om\om\om\om\om\om\om\om \cr \nh\cr }}}